Yamakawa Kikue: Controversy over the abolition of prostitution (1915–1916)

-From 1915 through 1916, Kikue made her debut as Aoyama Kikue in the world of criticism within the larger debate on the abolition of prostitution with the Japanese feminist Itō Noe in Seitō, the first female literary magazine in Japan.
+From 1915 through 1916, Yamakawa made her debut as Aoyama Kikue in the world of criticism within the larger debate on the abolition of prostitution with the Japanese feminist Itō Noe in Seitō, the first female literary magazine in Japan.
 Itō Noe criticized the Christian women's organization's movement to abolish prostitution licensed by the government because the organization's movement was "hypocritical" in that the organization tried to abolish public prostitution from the viewpoints of valuing "virginity" and "chastity".
 She blamed the way the Christian movement looked down the sex industry and tried to solve the issue just by taking the jobs away from sex workers.
 Itō also said, "the sex industry is acknowledged by the public because, as everyone says, the industry has been strengthened by men's natural demands and a long history of the industry."
 Unlike Itō who disagreed with the movements, Kikue, to some extent, agreed with the Christian movement's aim of abolishing public prostitution.
 However, on the one hand, Kikue agreed with Itō's argument about the movement of Christian women's organizations in that the movement divided women into two categories: "clean" and "unclean" women.
 On the other hand, Kikue argued against Itō that the long history of prostitution could not justify the existence of the industry, and that licensed prostitution was not a system created by men's natural demands but one that arose because the social system internalized an unnatural power balance between men and women.
 Moreover, Kikue said that she would disagree with a system in which women suffer even if the system seemed necessary for men's "instinctive" desires.
 Kikue also mentioned private prostitution and contended that the system of prostitution was based on the disparity between rich and poor produced by the private ownership system and the domination of women by men.
 Furthermore, she pointed out the double standard of female sexuality in a male-dominant and patriarchal society.
 In sum, Kikue did not think the Christian movement, which encouraged women to follow sexual norms mainly created by men's selfish desires, would lead to the abolishment of licensed prostitution.
 Rather, she thought it would be realized by abolishing capitalism and men's dominance over women.